smhurf/lewagon_challenges/05-Production/05-Deploy-to-Production-day2/04-Deploy-Custom-Pipeline/README.md

 ## Make predictions

-Now, get `predict.py` from last exercice and change
+Now, get `predict.py` from last exercice.

+You will need to change a few things, take time check the 3 steps below and understand why you do so:
+- Update the format you send to google api client:
 ```python
 def convert_to_json_instances(X_test):
     return X_test.values.tolist()